 Possible Discomfort Levels

-You might feel cramping, pressure, or mild to moderate pain during the procedure.
-While some women report a sensation similar to menstrual cramps, others describe it as a quick pinch or sharp discomfort.
+You might feel cramping, pressure, or mild to moderate pain.
+Some women describe a sensation similar to menstrual cramps, while others say it feels like a quick pinch or sharp pressure.
+The level of discomfort varies from person to person, depending on pain tolerance and the position of the cervix.

 Managing Discomfort and Pain Relief Options